USC-Office-of-Sustainability/SustainabilityResearchFinder/README.md

 - Publication data was downloaded from
   <a href="https://www.scopus.com/" target="_blank">Scopus</a> with the
-  help of Xinyi Zhang.
+  help of Xinyi Zhang and Feiyang Wang.
   <details>
   <summary>
   How we downloaded the data from Scopus
   </summary>
   <ol>
   <li>
   Go to <a href="https://www.scopus.com/" target="_blank">scopus.com</a>
   and log in via institution by clicking the building icon in the top right.
   </li>
   <li>
   Search in Organization “University of Southern California”.<img src="README_files/search_organization.png"/>
   </li>
   <li>
   Click the number of
   documents.<img src="README_files/org_search_result.png"/>
   </li>
   <li>
   Double check the search query by clicking edit.<img src="README_files/search_query.png"/>
   </li>
   <li>
   Select all documents and export (not download) as CSV.
 Include all Citation Information, Affiliations, Publisher, and all Abstract & Keywords.
 Tip: download year by year since there is a limit to the number of documents you can export at one time.<img src="README_files/checklist.png"/>
   </li>
   <li>
   To view the downloaded csv file in Excel, open Excel, go to the Data Tab \> Get Data \> From File \> From Text/CSV, select the csv and load.
 However, we recommend not editing the csv in excel since we ran into issues where the special characters in the data got messed up.
   </li>
   </ol>
   </details>
-- Additional publications from the Gould School of Law were provided with the help of Amber Kennedy Madole.
+- Additional publications from the Gould School of Law were provided with the help of Dr.Amber Kennedy Madole.
   <details>
   <summary>
   How we added publications outside of Scopus
   </summary>
   <ul>
   <li>
   Create a Google Sheet with the following columns: Publication Type, Author Name (Last, First), Division, Department, authorID, Title, Abstract, Link, Year, Source Title, Volume, Issue, Article Number, Page start, Page end, Page count, DOI, Open Access.
   </li>
   <li>
   Each row is one author with one publication.
   </li>
   <li>
   Manually assign authorIDs by searching the author in the existing dataset and/or searching on Scopus.
 If the author does not exist, assign an arbitrary id such as Gould10.
   </li>
   </ul>
   </details>
 - Keyword list, created in collaboration with the Presidential Working Group (PWG), is a list of words relevant to each of the 17 SDGs.
 The